If you receive benefits or have a low income, your child may be eligible for free school meals.

 Families who are in receipt of benefit-related free school meals are also eligible to book school aged children, from reception to year 11, into HAF funded activities.
 Activities are free to access and include enjoyable activities and a healthy meal.

-They will run during Easter, summer, and Christmas school holidays.
+They will run during Easter, summer, and Christmas school holidays as well as some half term holidays.

 If you’re more than ten weeks pregnant or have a child under four years old, you may be entitled to get help to buy healthy food and milk.